$\beta$-SGP: Scaled Gradient Projection with $\beta$-divergence for astronomical image restoration: Methods

-The current dataset used for analysis and experiments consists of time-series images of the Messier 13 (NGC 6205) globular cluster, henceforth M13, obtained in the 2008-2015 period on the 2-m Himalayan Chandra Telescope (HCT) of the Indian Institute of Astrophysics (IIA), Leh, Ladakh, IAO, located at 4500 m above sea level.
-As the lensing curves are achromatic, to distinguish from variations due to other phenomena, the observations were carried out in two filters ($I$ and $V$ bands) several times a night (when possible) in short exposures to avoid saturation of bright cluster stars.
-This study is focused on 244 2K$\times$2K $I$-band images taken with the Himalayan Faint Object Spectrograph and Camera (HFOSC) mounted on the HCT.
+To showcase our procedure's performance on real data, we test it on the image of Messier 13 (NGC 6205) globular cluster, henceforth M13.
+This image is part of a larger time-series dataset \citep{imbh}, obtained in 2008--2015 on the 2-m Himalayan Chandra Telescope (HCT) of the Indian Institute of Astrophysics (IIA), Leh, Ladakh, IAO, located at 4500 m above sea level.
+We selected the image, based on visual inspection, from the images with bad seeing and distorted stellar shapes, particularly to demonstrate the restoration algorithms' capabilities.
+The images are taken with the Himalayan Faint Object Spectrograph and Camera (HFOSC) mounted on the HCT.
 HFOSC is equipped with a Thompson CCD of $2048 \times 2048$ pixels with a pixel scale of $0''.296$/pix, equivalent to a total field of view (FOV) of $\sim$$10'\times10'$.
-The readout noise, gain and readout time of the CCD are 4.87 $\bar{e}$, 1.22 $\bar{e}$/ADU and 90 sec, respectively.
-The typical seeing values observed in the images from the dataset are $6-8.5$ pixels.
+The readout noise, gain, and readout time of the CCD are 4.87 $\bar{e}$, 1.22 $\bar{e}$/ADU, and 90 sec, respectively.
+The typical seeing values observed in the images from the dataset were $6-8.5$ pixels.

-All images were subjected to the usual image reduction process (bias subtraction, flat-fielding, and cosmic rays removal) using the IRAF\footnote{IRAF is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy, Inc., under a cooperative agreement with the National Science Foundation.} scripts developed by our group.
+All images were subjected to the usual image reduction process (bias subtraction, flat-fielding, and cosmic rays removal) using IRAF (\citet{iraf1}; \citet{iraf2})\footnote{IRAF is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy, Inc., under a cooperative agreement with the National Science Foundation.} scripts.
 Flat fields were constructed from dithered images of the twilight sky, and any star images were removed by combining flats in each band using a median filter.
-Illumination and fringe corrections were not required for our dataset because the detector's field of view is small, and the dark current is negligible since the CCD is cooled down to $-100^\circ$C. To remove the cosmic rays, we employed the IRAF task \codeword{crmedian} which uses a median filtering approach to replace cosmic ray pixel values with the median value.
-We also developed a utility script to automate removing bad bias and flat frames.
+Illumination correction was not required for our dataset because the detector's field of view is small, and the dark current is negligible since the CCD is cooled down to $-100^\circ$C. To remove the cosmic rays, we employed the IRAF task \codeword{crmedian}, which uses a median filtering approach to replace cosmic ray pixel values with the median value.
+We divide the full frame (2K$\times$2K pixels size) $I$-band image into $5 \times 5$ overlapping subdivisions, which we use for our study here.